Quantam-Studios/CCHS-Hub-Rework-of-fbla-app-2021-2022/README.md

   - flutter_launcher_icons: "^0.9.2"
   - build_runner: ^1.12.2
   - hive_generator: ^1.0.1
+## Code
+To see the code I wrote for this app see the [lib folder](https://github.com/Quantam-Studios/CCHS-Hub-Rework-of-fbla-app-2021-2022/tree/master/lib).
 ___
 This app was made for the FBLA 2021-2022 State Conference.